chrispecoraro/PHP-Sanity/README.md

 # PHP-Sanity

-PHP Sanity is a PHP class providing utility functions for performing mutations to https://Sanity.io schemas.
+PHP Sanity is a PHP class providing convience utility functions for performing mutations to https://Sanity.io schemas.
+This requires the sanity-php client. https://github.com/sanity-io/sanity-php

 ### Usage: